Cody-Durham/Bracket-vs-Dot-Notation-Review/lesson.md

 </details>

 <details>
-<summary>When can't you use dot notation?
-When do you need bracket notation?
-(Its the same question really)</summary>
+<summary>When can't you use dot notation and have to use bracket notation instead? </summary>
 <br>

 - you don't have the exact text string of the key